commonpike/Circular/src/js/core/circular.core.08.engine/README.md

 *description:*

 > The engine processes the document.
-It cycles down the document, starting nodes marked *cc-root*, depth-first,  parsing the document looking for expressions, invoking modules method, etcetera.
+It starts at nodes marked *cc-root*, and cycles down, depth-first, parsing the content looking for expressions, invoking module methods, etcetera.
 > It passes all information it finds to @registry, which in turn notifies @watchdog.
 If the watchdog sees anything change, it notifies @engine again.
-And so it's Circular.
+And hence it's Circular.
 >
-> As these cycles happen, you should not touch the document yourself, or you might end up in unpredictable situations.
-Instead, *queue* your activities and they will be executed between these cycles, while Circular is idle.
+> As these cycles happen, you'd better not touch the document yourself, or you might end up in unpredictable situations.
+Instead, *@engine.queue* your activities and they will be executed in between cycles, while Circular is sure to be idle.
 >
 > The engine module provides no attributes and has no config.
 Most methods are for internal use.
 >